AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 - [ ] the main method of the program
 - [ ] a variable defined as the “starting number you choose”
 	- [ ] You may use a `scanner` class
-- [ ] six variables representing integer and double data types and positive, negative, and zero values
 - [ ] an algorithm(s) that processes the chosen number
 - [ ] a print statement displaying the number you chose
 - [ ] a print statement displaying each calculation and the final result